 Easy vegan TVP meatballs!
 They are very high in protein (almost 30 grams per serving), simple to make with pantry ingredients and also grain-free and gluten-free.

 Hooray for fall!
 After months of blazing heat, suffocating humidity, and malevolent mosquitoes, East Texas is, virtually overnight, a tranquil haven.
 Praise be!
 Post-church, Kevin, Nick and I spent most of the day outdoors, wandering through the woods, riding bikes, and blowing bubbles.

-But none of that spells delicious, so I set to work to add flavor and more flavor.
+But nutritious does not spell delicious, so I set to work to add flavor and more flavor.
 Meatballs were a natural choice for a first-time TVP experiment.
 Who doesn’t love a meatball?
 They are great for making ahead and freezing, too.

 The first step is reconstituting the TVP.
 It’s simple: just add hot water, stir, and let sit for about 10 minutes.
 The resulting texture is light and fluffy, and has a delicious, nutty aroma (I am so going to develop a power bar with TVP next).

-So I put everything in a food processor instead, processing until it started to come together.
-It still had plenty of texture, and it was a breeze to form into balls.
+To prevent crumbly balls, I put everything in a food processor and pulsed until the mix started to come together.
+It still had plenty of texture, and it was a breeze to form into cohesive balls.

 You will love these!